chirag127/Visual-Web-Comic-Dubber/README.md

 ## ✨ Description

-A Chrome extension that detects speech bubbles in web comics using OCR (Google Gemini 2.0 Flash API), reads them aloud using the Web Speech API (Text-to-Speech), and allows users to customize voice, speed, and pitch.
-Users can enjoy web comics in an audio-visual format, with automatic character voice assignments and seamless playback.
+A Chrome extension that detects and reads text from web comics aloud using OCR (Google Gemini 2.0 Flash API) and the Web Speech API (Text-to-Speech).
+Users can customize the reading voice, pitch, and speed for an enhanced comic reading experience.

 ## 🚀 Live Demo